ManticoreGamesInc/platform-documentation/src/references/game_events.md

 ## Game Events API

 The [CoreGameEvent](../api/coregameevent.md) API can be accessed from Lua scripts to retrieve information about events.
-Information such as event name, description, amount of players registered, start and end dates are available.
+Information such as event name, description, amount of players registered, start, and end dates are available.

 ### Countdown Timer